 where $\mU$ is the left orthogonal basis of $\mB$ of shape $N_{\text{grid}}\times (p+1)$. \end{theorem}

-The proof is in Appendix~\ref{app:proof_linear}.
-The learned matrix will converge to the projection of the true operator $\mA$ onto the subspace of data $F$, $\mA \mU \mU^T$, plus an error/noise that is orthogonal to the subspace of the data relative to the initial weights $\mI-\mU\mU^T$.
-The latter ``noisy'' aspect could be mitigated by regularization such as weight decay, converging to $\mW=\mA\mU\mU^T$ but not $\mA$ exactly.

-The above result is irrespective of the amount of data and the discretization, and as such, is actually a quite pessimistic result.
-In particular, $\mA$ is only learned if and only if the dimension of subspace of $\vf$ is of equal rank with $\mA$.
-The finer the discretization, the greater the ``quality'' of the data needed (e.g. dimension of the subspace); infinite quantity of data is not sufficient.
+The proof is in App.~\ref{app:proof_linear}, and empirically verified in \cref{sec:empirical-verification}.
+The learned matrix will converge to the projection of the true operator $\mA$ onto the subspace of data $F$, $\mA \mU \mU^T$, plus an initial error/noise that is orthogonal to the subspace of the data.
+This result is irrespective of the amount of data and the discretization, and as such, is actually a quite pessimistic result.
+In particular, $\mA$ is only learned iff the dimension of the subspace of $\vf$ is of equal rank with $\mA$.
+The finer the discretization, the greater the ``quality'' of the data needed (e.g., the dimension of the subspace).